How often should I cut my lawn?

 Do I have to cut my lawn so often?

 Different growing conditions and varieties of grass will dictate how often you should cut your lawn if you want it to look great.
-If you don't care so much, you can leave it for longer but be prepared for it to take longer and not look as niceĀ
+If you don't care so much, you can leave it for longer but be sure not to cut too much off at once as weeds will likely emerge

 How do I stop weeds growing in my lawn?